Vegetation Management

 Who do I contact if I have tree pruning questions or issues?

-Submit a Tree Trimming Service Request through SmartHub or the online tree trimming form or call 360-423-2210.
+Submit a Tree Trimming Service Request through SmartHub or call 360-423-2210.

 Providing safer, reliable power, through proper vegetation management that allows us to coexist in our urban forest.